 '''

 serverApps.Start (Seconds (1.0));

 serverApps.Stop (Seconds (10.0));

 ...

 clientApps.Start (Seconds (2.0));

+'''

 clientApps.Stop (Seconds (10.0));

-'''

-we actually scheduled events in the simulator at 1.0 seconds, 2.0 seconds and 10.0 seconds.
+we actually scheduled events in the simulator at 1.0 seconds, 2.0 seconds and two events at 10.0 seconds.
 When Simulator::Run is called, the system will begin looking through the list of scheduled events and executing them.
-First it will run the event at 1.0 seconds, which will enable the echo server application.
+First it will run the event at 1.0 seconds, which will enable the echo server application (this event may, in turn, schedule many other events).
 Then it will run the event scheduled for t=2.0 seconds which will start the echo client application.
+Again, this event may schedule many more events.
 The start event implementation in the echo client application will begin the data transfer phase of the simulation by sending a packet to the server.